Lidka99/Data-Science-and-Machine-Learning/README.md

-# Data Science
-projects from university
+Data Science and Machine Learning - projects from university